Bichen07/gpl-odd-project/README.md

 #### Create and Save Trajectory Analysis

-From the dashboard, navigate to a batch and open the **Save** tab.
+From the dashboard, navigate to a batch and open the Save tab.
-Click **Create New**, then press the **Analyze** button.
+Click Create New, then select Analyze.

-The analyzer will begin processing and may take several minutes.
+The analyzer will begin processing, which may take several minutes.
-The analysis results will be saved automatically.
+When complete, the analysis output (for example, analyze.zip) will be saved in PayloadCMS Documents.

-You can manage these saves (add or delete) from the Payload Admin UI.
+You can manage these saved files (add new ones or delete existing ones) from the batch in the Payload Admin UI.

 #### Explore the analyzing result